Potokar1/k8s-research/docs/entry3.md

 Each pod is created based on the template and is continuously watched and managed by the deployment.
 We are also able to provide metadata (such as labels) to the pods defined by the deployment's template.

-### Deployments as Towns
+### Deployments as a Town

-Due to the scalability of Deployments, I have decided to change the analogy to have Deployments represent Towns.
+Due to the scalability of Deployments, I have decided to change the analogy to have a group of Deployments represent a Town.
 In combination with a Label `town=<name of town>` we can group deployments together that are part of the same town.
 The collection of Deployments with the same `town` label are what makes up a town in our analogy.
 This allows us to operate and manage all kubernetes objects that are part of the town by selecting on the `town` label.